What’s the role of meditation in Vortex Healing?

 “Once the last karma knot is lost, the process is the same for deepening to the 14th E/ C Movement: meditate with an avatar, whether alive or not, or with a living, awake karmic being.
 In the meditation, you align what feels most free in your heart with the freedom you sense within the being you are meditating with.”

-Remember: of course these are (just) opinions and beliefs of Ric Weinman, Irving Feurst and me.
-Everyone can decide for himself what works best.
+Of course all the above are (just) opinions and beliefs of Ric Weinman, Irving Feurst and me.
+Decide for yourself what works best.

 After extensive investigation, the above tips were put together by me, Robberto Bos.